kpishere/PiZeroRTOS/README.md

 - Basic commands to get started :  https://yeah.nah.nz/embedded/pi-jtag-u-boot/

-- A command to add to your cfg file to aide in rebooting (you want to load from the JTAG connection into memory directly and then to a software reboot)
+- A command to add to your cfg file to aide in rebooting (you want to load from the JTAG connection into memory directly and then do a software reboot)

 ```
 proc pi_reboot {} {